Blog

 ExerciseRegionWhat it targetsLink

-Pec major PIRChest / shoulderInternal rotation, rounded shouldersjanda-pir-pectoralis-major
+Corner pec stretchChest / shoulderInternal rotation, rounded shouldersmilo-corner-pec-stretch

 Sample weekly posture workout schedule

-Daily (5–10 min): chin tuck, suboccipital release, pec stretches, foam roller or peanut, hip flexor stretch.
+Daily (5–10 min): supine chin tuck, gentle suboccipital release, pec stretches, box T-spine stretch, kneeling runner's lunge.

-Mon / Wed / Fri (15–20 min): deep neck flexor CCF, scapular depression, curl-up, side plank, bird dog, glute medius iso — two sets each, quality over speed.
+Mon / Wed / Fri (15–20 min): supine chin tuck, floor Y raise, dead bug, forearm front plank, donkey kicks, and clamshells — two sets each, quality over speed.

 Re-test with the posture scan or wall check after four weeks.
 Adjust volume if an area still feels stuck — often the mid-back or hips need extra mobility before strength work pays off.